 Description

-The Spello PGI is reserved for the following typologies of wine: White, Red, Rosé.
+The Spello PGI is reserved for the following types of wine: White, Red, Rosé.
 The Indication also incorporates numerous grape variety specifications.

 Production Area